 The keywords for us here are :- arginine, dopamine, serotonin.

-We’ll talk about serotonin in warming/cooling equilibrium pathway.
+We’ll talk about serotonin in warming/cooling equilibrium pathway or mechanism (that is no. 3 on this list of mechanisms).

 One of the best supplements to increase dopamine naturally is L-tyrosine.
 This supplement is being used as a nootropic as well, and its users have consistently reported dramatic energy, increased motivation and vigor.